 Audit Committee.
-Our Audit Committee consists of Ms. Katz (Chairperson), Mr. Dykes and Ms. Reed.
-Each of Ms. Katz, Mr. Dykes and Ms. Reed was determined to be an audit committee financial expert under the rules of the SEC and to have the accounting and/or related financial management expertise required under the rules of the NYSE.
+Our Audit Committee consists of Ms. Katz (Chairperson), Mr. Dykes and Ms. Reed, each of whom was determined to be an audit committee financial expert under the SEC rules and to have the accounting and/or related financial management expertise required under the NYSE rules.
 In addition, our Board of Directors has determined that each member of the Audit Committee is financially literate.
 None of the members serve on the audit committees of more than two other public companies.

-During the year ended December 31, 2009, the Audit Committee held seven meetings.
+During the year ended December 31, 2010, the Audit Committee held eight meetings.
 The meetings were designed to facilitate and encourage communications between members of the Committee, management, our internal auditors, and our independent registered public accounting firm, Deloitte & Touche LLP.
 Our Audit Committee oversees management's conduct of our financial reporting processes and meets privately, outside the presence of management, with our independent registered public accounting firm to discuss our internal accounting controls and policies and procedures.
 Among other things, the Committee's responsibilities include the selection and evaluation of our independent registered public accounting firm, the oversight of our systems of internal accounting and financial controls, the review of the annual independent audit of our financial statements, the review of our financial disclosures, the review and implementation of our Code of Conduct, the establishment and implementation of "whistle-blowing" procedures, and the oversight of risk and other compliance matters.